OpenGaussian: Towards Point-Level 3D Gaussian-based Open Vocabulary Understanding: Appendix

-\section{Implementation Details}
+\subsection{Implementation Details}

 \textbf{(1) Training Strategy.} Consistent with LangSplat, we first pre-train the standard 3DGS for 30,000 steps.
-Subsequently, we freeze the Gaussian coordinates, scale, and opacity parameters, and train the instance features for 10,000 steps and the two-layer codebook for 20,000 steps.
+Subsequently, we freeze the Gaussian coordinates, scale, and opacity parameters, and train the instance features for 10,000 steps (ScanNet is 20,000 steps) and the two-layer codebook for 30,000 steps (ScanNet is 40,000 steps).
 The 2D-3D feature association step is training-free.
 The extraction methods for SAM masks and CLIP features also align with LangSplat.
 While LangSplat extracts three layers of SAM masks (small, middle, and large), our implementation uses only one layer (large).

-\textbf{(2) Training time.} We train each scene on a single 32G V100 GPU (with actual memory usage around 16 to 20G).
+\textbf{(2) Training Time.} We train each scene on a single 32G V100 GPU (with actual memory usage around 16 to 20G).
 For the LERF dataset, each scene takes around 200 images and trains for approximately 50 minutes.
-For the ScanNet dataset, each scene takes around 100-300 images, and trains for approximately 15 minutes.
+For the ScanNet dataset, each scene takes around 100-300 images (Sample every 20 frames from the original data and downsample by 2), and trains for approximately 15 minutes.
 The 2D-3D feature association step is a one-time computation, and no further computation is needed during inference.
 The association process takes around 1 minute.